Afghans marry in mass ceremony in bid to cut costs

 The couples were joined in matrimony in one of the dozens of glitzy wedding halls that punctuate Kabul, but the ceremony itself was somewhat austere.

-Since the return of the Taliban in August 2021 weddings have become low-key affairs, with dancing and music effectively banned after authorities deemed such activities un-Islamic.
+Since the return of the Taliban in August 2021 weddings have become low-key affairs, with dancing and music effectively banned.

 In front of the City Star wedding hall near the airport, around a hundred turbaned men dressed in traditional shalwar kameez chatted in groups -- not a single woman present.